-Revised: August 29, 2016, October 20, 2016, March 16, 2017, June 26, 2023
+Revised: August 29, 2016, October 20, 2016, March 16, 2017, June 26, 2023, May 3, 2024

-Reference: Occupational Health and Safety Act Approved by Board of Directors: October 25, 2016
+Reference: Occupational Health and Safety Act

+Approved by Board of Directors: October 25, 2016, May 16, 2024

 At Orde Day Care, the health and safety of our employees is paramount.
-Priority is given to protecting our employees, placement students, clients and our visitors from harassment, discrimination and harassment.
+Priority is given to protecting our employees, placement students, clients and our visitors from violence discrimination and harassment.
 Such conduct interferes with everyone's ability to perform their job and is not in keeping with the Centre's philosophy of trust and mutual respect By working together, and giving the utmost attention to the safety and well-being of each other, we will meet our shared objective of a healthier and safer working environment for all.